HpLightcorner/wxj/README.md

 - Finally, write your code and expose functions and data to the config.json file through simple tags

 To get started, have a look at the example app.

-## GUI Elements
-The library exposes a limited set of GUI elements.

-### Buttons
-Add Buttons to interact with your program.

 ## Why not using HTML and CSS?
 HTML and CSS are great tools, but someone has to learn them.
 There are so many options to solve a problem.